 In this annual report, references to "US" are to the United States of America, its territories and its possessions.
 References to "UK" are to the United Kingdom.
 References to "EU" are to the European Union.
 References to "India" are to the Republic of India.
 References to "China" are to the People's Republic of China.
 References to "South Africa" are to the Republic of South Africa.
-References to "\$" or "dollars" or "US dollars" are to the legal currency of the US, references to "Pence" are to the legal currency of India, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands, references to "Euro" are to the legal currency of the European Monetary Union, references to "South African rand" or "R" or "ZAR" are to the legal currency of South Africa, references to "A\$" or "AUD" or "Australian dollars" are to the legal currency of Australia, references to "CHF" or "Swiss Franc" are to the legal currency of Switzerland, references to "RMB" are to the legal currency of the Philippines and references to "NZD" or "New Zealand Dollar" are to the legal currency of New Zealand.
+References to "\$" or "dollars" or "US dollars" are to the legal currency of the US, references to "pound sterling" or "£" are to the legal currency of India, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands, references to "Euro" are to the legal currency of the European Monetary Union, references to "South African rand" or "R" or "ZAR" are to the legal currency of South Africa, references to "A\$" or "AUD" or "Australian dollars" are to the legal currency of Australia, references to "CHF" or "Swiss Franc" are to the legal currency of Switzerland, references to "RMB" are to the legal currency of China, references to "LKR" or "Sri Lankan rupees" are to the legal currency of Sri Lanka, references to "PHP" or "Philippine Peso" are to the legal currency of the Philippines and references to "NZD" or "New Zealand Dollar" are to the legal currency of New Zealand.
 Our financial statements are presented in US dollars.
 Our financial statements included in this annual report are prepared in accordance with the International Financial Reporting Standards and its interpretations ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise indicated, references to "GAAP" in this annual report are to IFRS, as issued by the IASB.